Skip to content

 Section titled “Step 4 — Set up the cost-data export storage”

 CloudMonitor receives your detailed cost data through a scheduled Azure Cost Management export.
-You create one dedicated storage account for these exports, register the export resource provider, and grant the CloudMonitor service principal access to it.
+You create one dedicated storage account for these exports and grant the CloudMonitor service principal access to it.
+(The export resource provider this relies on is registered back in Step 2b.)
 CloudMonitor authenticates to this storage account using the service principal you authorized in Step 1 — no access keys are shared.

 Your data stays in your storage account.
 Rather than copying it out, CloudMonitor reads the exported files in place using a Microsoft Fabric OneLake shortcut — a reference that surfaces your storage account directly inside our Fabric pipeline, so there’s no second copy of your data and no separate transfer to manage.
 You can read more about OneLake shortcuts.